-Jessie Lau is a London-based writer & human rights journalist.
+Jessie Lau is a writer & journalist from Hong Kong, now in London.

-Hi thereI’m a multi-platform journalist approaching global stories with an intersectional feminist perspective.
-I’ve spent the past decade covering identity, social justice and culture from Asia, Europe and the United States.
-My work has appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, WIRED and many others.
-A persistent generalist with expertise on China and Asia, I’m most interested in transnational stories grappling with gender, race, and empire.
-Originally from Hong Kong, I’m a board member at the non-profit NüVoices and founding editor of its magazine.
-Read a selection of my stories below + commission/pitch me here!
+Hi thereI’m a freelance journalist telling global stories with an intersectional feminist approach.
+I’ve spent the past decade covering identity, politics, human rights and culture from Asia, Europe and the United States.
+My writing, reportage and films have appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, Channel 4 News, WIRED and many others.

 Deported to a Country You Can’t Remember